octofoxx/employer-CMS/README.md

   To use this application, you will run `server.js` to invoke the app.
 If cloning the repo, you will need to run the schema.sql and seeds.sql via mySQL, inputting your own credentials into an .env file.

+   https://drive.google.com/file/d/1amCuiymwxpfTbSjZe1o03Ftu_bA1wV6F/view - link to video walkthrough of the app from running the schema and seeds data to invoking the app and running through the prompts.

 ## [License](#table-of-contents)

   The application is covered under the following license: